 Contact Our Firm to Schedule a Consultation

 Naturalization is one of the most common ways in which foreign nationals and green card holders are granted U.S. citizenship status.
 That being said, the process can be complicated and it is important that you complete all of the necessary steps, including studying for the Naturalization Test (if applicable).
-At Robert Brown LLC, we assist individuals in navigating the naturalization and citizenship process.
+At Brown Immigration Law, we assist individuals in navigating the naturalization and citizenship process.
 Whether you are applying for naturalization as a green card holder or you wish to learn more about how your spouse or child can become a citizen, we can help.
 Our Southfield naturalization attorneys offer honest legal counsel and innovative solutions for clients across the country and around the globe.

 Contact us online or by phone at (248) 232-2559 to learn more.
 We offer case evaluations by appointment.